schism-dev/schism/docs/input-output/bctides.md

     0. 1.
 0. 0. !inject age tracer #2 here
     1. !relax for AGE
     ```

 !!!note
+    `bctides.in` is one of the most error prone inputs for users due to its rigid formatting requirements.
+One useful trick to quickly find out errors is to deliberately crash the code by placing illegal choices along this input to help isolate the errors (think of bi-section method).
+For example, you can intentionally set an illegal B.C. flag at a segment to see if the code crashes before or after this point.

+!!!note
     The tidal amplitudes and phases can be generated using utility scripts shown on the [Pre-processing](../getting-started/pre-processing.md) section.